Classroom Management Strategies

 • Learn names and use them-

 Obviously, the sooner you learn names in the school year is, the better.
 However, even after the beginning of the school has long passed, you should still call students by their names.
 This keeps them focused and involved.
+It is basically best classroom management strategy.

 • Write your agenda on the board-